kc01-8/photoshopCClinux/README.md

 3. Enough storage in your `/home` partition: `5 GiB`
 > 1 GiB will be free after installation

-You can install photoshop in diffeent directory
+You can install photoshop in different directory

-4. make sure you have an internet connection and about 200mb traffic to download photoshop and its components
+4. Make sure you have an internet connection and about 200mb traffic to download photoshop and its components

 ## :computer: Installation